 The Naseby Battlefield Project’s mission is that visitors to this iconic heritage site have access to the best facilities, information and interpretation.

 Now is the right time to begin the next stage.

 The Naseby Battlefield Project aims to enhance visitor facilities at Naseby battlefield - You can help by becoming a Friend or Benefactor.

 The vision of the Trustees is that the Naseby Battlefield Visitor Centre will be an information resource about the Battle itself, the Civil War, the political and social history of the era, the rural environment in the 1600s and what life was like at the time.

 It will place the English Civil War in its proper context in the evolution of modern parliamentary democracy and by doing so put Naseby alongside Hastings, Bosworth and Culloden in contemporary thinking.

 This year is the 370th anniversary of the Battle of Naseby.
-We thought it would be a wonderful opportunity to hold a re-enactment of the Battle of Naseby for everyone to enjoy over the weekend.
-On Saturday 13th and Sunday 14th June 2015, the Sealed Knot will be staging the battle scene.
+We thought it would be a wonderful opportunity to hold a re-enactment of the Battle of Naseby staged by the Sealed Knot.

 To see photographs of the event please click HERE